 To find out more about Engage to Change, visit our website at engagetochange.org.uk or email us at email@example.com.
 You can also follow us on Twitter @engage_2_change and Facebook @engagetochangewales.

 Getting Ahead 2 is a non-Lottery funding programme which is funded by money that has been dormant in bank and building society accounts across the UK for 15 years or more.
-How the money is being spent in Wales has been determined by Policy Directions issued to the Big Lottery Fund by the Welsh Government.
+How the money is being spent in Wales has been determined by Policy Directions issued to the National Lottery Community Fund by the Welsh Government.